bufbuild-ru/docs/docs/protovalidate/quickstart/connect-go/index.md

 ## Goal

-This tutorial's `CreateInvoice` RPC doesn't have any input validation.
+This quickstart's `CreateInvoice` RPC doesn't have any input validation.
 Your goal is to pass a unit test verifying that you've added two validation rules using Protovalidate:

 1. Requests must provide an `Invoice` with a UUID `invoice_id`.
 2. Within the `Invoice` message, all of its `repeated LineItem line_items` must have unique combinations of `product_id` and `unit_price`.